 The final quality control measure is a statistical accuracy assessment that compares known RTK ground survey points to the closest laser point.
-For the DOGAMI and ODF study areas, 11,969 RTK points were collected across 11% of the total flightlines for the area.
-Accuracy statistics are reported in Table 4.2 and shown in Figures 4.3-4.4.
-Accuracy statistics have been developed for the areas shown in Figures 2.7-2.18 in Section 2.2.
+For the DOGAMI and ODF study areas acquired in 2007 and delivered, 11,969 RTK points were collected.
+Accuracy statistics are reported in Table 4.2 and shown in Figures 4.5-4.6.